thansgit/my-portfolio/src/components/three/utils/README.md

 # Three.js Utilities Directory

 This directory contains utility functions, constants, types, and shared resources for the Three.js experience.
+These utilities form a crucial foundation for the exemplary Three.js architecture.

 ## Files